-Vivek Singh’s effortlessly sophisticated Cinnamon Club is not only one of the very few gastronomic destinations in Westminster, it’s also one of those rare Indian restaurants that is just as busy at lunchtime as it is in the evening.
+Vivek Singh’s effortlessly sophisticated Cinnamon Club is not only one of the very few gastronomic destinations in Westminster, it’s also one of those rare Indian restaurants that is just as busy at lunchtime as it is in the evening, not to mention breakfast.

 The setting within a galleried, book-lined room (formerly the Old Westminster Library) is a key part of the appeal, with quiet corners for anyone in need of privacy and a “good ambience” everywhere else for diners in search of more liveliness.
 “Excellent customer service” is also a given, from the friendly greeting full of smiles in the elegant entrance to the efficient, helpful waiting staff.